CivicActions/guidebook/practice-areas/project-management/project-calendar.md

 # Project Calendar

 Most larger projects have their own Google Calendar, which is often created by the Project Manager.
-This allows easy visibility - and editing capacity - to project events for all team members.
+This allows for easy visibility - and editing capacity - to project events for all team members.

 ## Calendar creation tips